The Diaries of Emilio Renzi: Formative Years

 About the Translator

-Robert Croll is a writer, translator, musician and artist originally from Asheville, North Carolina.
-His fascination with translation began during his undergraduate studies at Amherst College, where he began translating short stories, focusing particularly on the work of Julio Cortázar.
-He currently resides in Massachusetts.
+Robert Croll is a writer, translator, musician, and artist originally from Asheville, North Carolina.
+He first came to translation during his undergraduate studies at Amherst College, where he focused particularly on the short fiction of Julio Cortázar.